Esteban-A-Sanchez/esteban-a-sanchez.github.io/_fiction/wavesCrashing.markdown

   <link rel="stylesheet" href="{{ "/assets/css/style.css" | relative_url }}">
 </head>
 In the winters, my skin grows white and pale.
 In the mirror of the pub bathroom, I notice my olive undertones.
 In the summers, my skin is brown and golden.
-Even five minutes in the sun darkens it — beige, then tan, then the color of bark.
+Even five minutes in the sun darkens it.
+Beige, then tan, then the color of bark.
 For the last month, I’ve watched the garden grow wild.
 The fallow grass becomes pine green.
 I can sit in the grass and not be seen.
 Orange foxes break holes through the fence.
 A black cat eats the bluebells that glow purple at dusk.
 The rapeseed blooms, and fields are yellow.
 I grab a beer from the fridge and watch your cousins chase the dog through the garden.
 They have strawberry-blonde hair, pale pink shoes.